pradyuman/basic-web/README.md

 # basic-web
-Currently contains a lot of basic websites that are great to look at while learning.
+Currently contains a lot of basic websites I created that are great to look at while learning.

 Content for:
 * HTML